devicehive/esp8266-firmware/DeviceHiveESP8266.md

 -d '{"command":"gpio/write","parameters":{"1":0}}' \
 http://nn8571.pg.devicehive.com/api/device/astaff/command
 ```
 This would set pin GPIO1 to 0.
-For expample on Adafruit's Huzzah ESP8266 modules (https://www.adafruit.com/products/2471) with PIN1 connected to LED it will turn the LED on.
+For example on Adafruit's Huzzah ESP8266 modules (https://www.adafruit.com/products/2471) with PIN1 connected to LED it will turn the LED on.

-In the same way local REST api can be used.
+In the same way local REST API can be used.
 Just run:
 ```shell
 curl -H 'Authorization: Bearer eiMfp26Z+yRhiAafXWHCXT0LofwehgikmtygI6XoXIE=' \
 http://eps-device-id.local/api/gpio/read